leonalessio/osm2xp/README.md

 ![Screenshot 2](https://32kda.github.io/osm2xp/screenshots/CH750_2.png "Screenshot 2")

+## License
+OSM2XP is licensed under [GPL 3.0](https://www.gnu.org/licenses/gpl-3.0.txt)

+## 2D and 3D assets

+OSM2XP uses some built-in assets in default facade set, 3D model set, forest definitions etc. All of them was taken from different open libraries, e.g.:

+### Facades

+OSM2XP uses facades taken from different open libraries, e.g. from facade set by Alex Krug or World Models library.
+Some facades was created by 32kda in Blender specially for OSM2XP

+### 3D Models

+3D Models from different open libraries - OpenSceneryX, RuScenery and WorldModels - are used.
+Also several models was creatred for OSM2XP by Lenya69 and 32kda.

 ## Participate
 You can help with coding, if you know Java/Eclipse, with creating better default facade set (current one has a lot of problems), default models (cranes, chimneys, communication towers...) or just filing issues and posting improvement suggestions.
 Any help is welcome.